 Generally speaking, before we decide what to do and how to do it, we benefit from fully understanding why to do it in the first place.
 This website is dedicated to TREES and our relationships with them as our friends and as protectors of Planet Earth.
 I strongly sense two chief why-to’s for such a partnership with trees.
 The past several years have been tumultuous for Americans to say the least.
 We have faced monumental issues of public health decline, economic insecurity, civil unrest, political turmoil, and catastrophic climate change.
 The result of these has been to threaten our well-being and to weaken our national unity as Americans.
 Trees are here to help.
 Healthy life on earth is unimaginable without them.

 No plant family is more useful and helpful to us than trees.
+They might logically be awarded the MVP recognition as "Most Valuable Plant(s)."
 Along with their many tangible gifts, trees provide a sanctuary to escape the busyness, concrete, and air pollution of our cities.

 The A-A-A Challenges: As we observe families, neighbors, workmates, and fellow Americans generally, we may sense Anxious Minds and Aching Hearts, and we may hear Angry Voices.
 We humans are most anxious when we are afraid or confused.
 These can be overcome with HOPE and TRUTH.
 Aching hearts result from a deep sense of loss.
 LOVE is the remedy.
 Anger is the result of feeling unheard or oppressed.
 It must be overcome with GENEROSITY and forgiveness.

 HOPE is reborn with each sunrise.
 An inner compass points the way to TRUTH.
-We witness LOVE as we see the Robins feed their hatchlings.
+We experience LOVE as we see the Robins feed their hatchlings and watch our children scamper through the woods.
 Trees show us the epitome of GENEROSITY.
 They stand firm with deep roots.
 Their canopies spread to shelter all creatures.
-Seeds as nuts and fruit spring forth each year.
-Even in death, trees yield their wood as treasure.
+Life-bearing seeds emerge each year--some as nuts and fruit.
+Through amputation and upon their death, trees yield their wood as many treasures for humankind and forest friends.

 I go to the mountains, verdant valleys, and the forest to reconnect with all the creative forces of nature.
 I go to observe the majestic elk, graceful deer, furry critters, and colorful birds of all kinds.
 I go to see wildflowers and to feel the ferns brush against my legs.
 I go to sit by a meadow to view the incomparable beauty of lofty peaks and sky-blue lakes.
 I have read numerous articles that tell of those humans who are nature-bound with the intent to bathe their souls in the forest.
-They walk among the foliage under the leaves and needles of trees to let a gentle breeze and the rich aromas of the woodlands wash down upon and around them.
-Some make the symbolic gesture of brushing their hands down their sleeves and trousers to cleanse and refresh their souls.
+They walk among the forest undergrowth beneath the foliage of trees to let a gentle breeze and the rich aromas of the woodlands wash down upon and around them.
+Some make the symbolic gesture of brushing their hands down their arms and legs to cleanse and refresh their souls.

 Look to nature.
 With this website, our slogan is: As the sweet forest wind sweeps across our homeland, may we love our nation and our neighbors.
 This is the true purpose and promise of nature's creation.